 27 – Probate Real Estate Investing | By Jeff Leighton

 Leighton’s book is for anyone who wants to get more out of their business utilizing this special niche (probates).
 This book will help you get started in the world of probates.
-In it you’ll learn everything you need to know about probates, the misconceptions about probate, how to find probate properties, marketing probates, case studies of probate deals, frequently asked questions about probate, making offers and exit strategies, and closing the probate deal.
+In it, you’ll learn everything you need to know about probates, the misconceptions about probate, how to find probate properties, marketing probates, case studies of probate deals, frequently asked questions about probate, making offers and exit strategies, and closing the probate deal.

 28 – Investing in REITs | By Ralph Block

-Ralph Block’s Investing in REITs: Real Estate Investment Trusts is a book that demonstrates the value of investing in REIT stocks which provides some of the best returns in the world.
+Ralph Block’s Investing in REITs: Real Estate Investment Trusts is a book that demonstrates the value of investing in REIT stocks which provide some of the best returns in the world.
 REITs have become increasingly popular with both institutional investors and individual investors.
 This book has established itself as the definitive guide to understanding this type of asset class.

-In this book, you’ll learn a comprehensive history of the REIT industry, how to build a diversified REIT portfolio, how to value individual REIT stocks, how to spot blue-chip REITs, how REITs compare with other investments and important new strategies and developments within the REIT market.
+In this book, you’ll learn a comprehensive history of the REIT industry, how to build a diversified REIT portfolio, how to value individual REIT stocks, how to spot blue-chip REITs, how REITs compare with other investments, and important new strategies and developments within the REIT market.

 29 – How to Invest in Airbnb Properties | By David Leroux

 David Leroux’s How to Invest in Airbnb Properties: Create Wealth, and Passive Income Through Smart Vacation Rentals Investing is a practical guide on starting with the new trend in the Airbnb marketplace.
 This book has practical advice for anyone that wants to dive deeper into this niche in the real estate investing market.